jypark0407/chingu-pre-work/README.md

-# chingu-pre-work
+# chinguprework
-Chingu Pre-Work for Cohort 11 (Tier 1)
+Building a website as a pre-work for Chingu Co-hort 11